mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

     return make_response(data)
 {% endhighlight %}

 As you can see, generators allow writing asynchronous code in sort-of synchronous fashion.
+Check [PEP 342](http://www.python.org/dev/peps/pep-0342/) for more information.

 Biggest problem with generators: programmer should know if function is asynchronous or not before calling it.